uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 # Preparatory knowledge

-Students should have completed Lesson 1 (for the relevant age group) of the [Binary Numbers unit]('topics:unit_plan' 'binary-numbers' 'unit-plan') before beginning this unit.
+Students should have completed Lesson 1 (for the relevant age group) of the [Binary Numbers topic]('topics:topic' 'binary-numbers') before beginning this unit.

 {panel end}